 Welcome to Talker of the Town!
 My name is David Kramer.
 I have a Ph.D in English and teach at Keuka College.
 Over the years, I have taught at Monroe Community College, the Rochester Institute of Technology and St. John Fisher College.
 Also a former but still active Fellow at the Nazareth College Center for Public History and a Storyteller in Residence at the SmallMatters Institute.
-I have published numerous Guest Essays, Letters, Book Reviews and Opinion pieces in the The New York Times, Rochester Democrat and Chronicle, the Buffalo News, the Providence Journal, the Providence Business News, the Brown Alumni Magazine, the New London Day, the Boston Herald, the Messenger Post Newspapers, the Wedge, the Empty Closet, Lake Affect Magazine, Brighton Connections and the CITY.
-My poetry appears in The Criterion: An International Journal in English and my academic writing in War, Literature and the Arts and Twentieth Century Literary Criticism.
+I have published numerous Guest Essays, Letters, Book Reviews and Opinion pieces in The New York Times, Rochester Democrat and Chronicle, the Buffalo News, the Rochester Patriot, the Providence Journal, the Providence Business News, the Brown Alumni Magazine, the New London Day, the Boston Herald, the Messenger Post Newspapers, the Wedge, the Empty Closet, Lake Affect Magazine, Brighton Connections and the CITY.
+My poetry appears in The Criterion: An International Journal in English and Rundenalia and my academic writing in War, Literature and the Arts and Twentieth Century Literary Criticism.

 Talker of the Town might better be Talkers of the Town.
 The blog won’t thrive without your leads, text, pictures, ideas, facebook shares, tweets, comments and criticisms.

 for Democrat and Chronicle posts: D & C posts